Images: Jack Elliot Edwards

 curated by Motor Dance Journal

-Growing up in the 1990s I developed a kind of romantic devotion to Eurodance music, which I first encountered at the local fairground in my hometown of Loughborough where an annual fair has operated in the same market square since 1221.
-On its pilgrimage around Europe, the fair tours paintings in the form of illuminated signs — monumental famous female faces spray painted onto ovaluar steel tableaux which mysteriously fold out of lorries in the night.
-Each year I look up at them in the way you might a familiar wayside shrine or religious icon.
+Growing up in the 1990s I developed a kind of romantic devotion to Eurotrance music, which I first encountered at the local fairground in my hometown of Loughborough (which has operated in the same market square since 1221).
+On its pilgrimage around Europe, the fair anachronistically tours paintings -- illuminated signs depicting famous female faces spray painted onto steel tableaux, which mysteriously fold out of lorries in the night.
+Each year I look up at them in the way you might a familiar wayside shrine or a Byzantine icon, a form of image making believed to conjure a direct channel of communication with the divine.